You only need two ingredients to turn soy milk into Instant Pot yogurt. It could not be easier. Join me, as I spill all of my yogurt-making tricks!

 The recipe below is what I landed on after a lot of tinkering with cooking times and some technique changes that make it less messy.

-The key to making soy yogurt in the Instant Pot is exactly what Nussinow says in her book: you have got to use soy milk that’s only soybeans and water.
+The key to making soy yogurt in the Instant Pot is exactly what Nussinow says in her book: you have got to use soy milk that's only soybeans and water (sweetener and salt are okay).
 No gums.
 No gels.
 No thickeners.
 Trust me.

 I didn't believe this at first, and I tried using the gum-thickener-gel-ful soy milk from our fridge, and the yogurt it produced was sticky a nightmare floating in a jar of water.